Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 10. Once a user has created an account, they will see a message on the screen informing them that their account has been successfully created.
 11. A user can select items to be purchased and each item selected will be added to their cart.
 12. A user will be able to view all the items in their cart.
 13. A user can choose to checkout items using the checkout button.
+A user can amend items in their cart before checkout.
 At checkout a user will be asked for their details.
 14. Checked out items will be paid for using credit or debit cards.
 15. The user will get an acknowledgement of payment.
 16. A user can access a blog on the app from the main menu.